 Project Extended response Examination A response to a single task, situation and/or scenario.
-A technique that assesses the interpretation, analysis/examination and/or evaluation of ideas and information in provided stimulus materials. provided questions, scenarios and/or At least two different components from the following: Presented in one of the following modes: 60-90 minutes50-250 words per item on the test • written: 500-900 words • written: 600-1000 words • spoken: 21⁄2-31⁄2 minutes • spoken: 3-4 minutes • multimodal: 3-6 minutes • multimodal: 4-7 minutes. • performance: continuous class time • product: continuous class time.
+A technique that assesses the interpretation, analysis/examination and/or evaluation of ideas and information in provided stimulus materials.
+A response that answers a number of provided questions, scenarios and/or problems.
+At least two different components from the following: Presented in one of the following modes: • 60-90 minutes components nom the fottowing. modes.
+50-250 words per item on the test written: 500-900 words written: 600-1000 words spoken: 21⁄2-31⁄2 minutes spoken: 3-4 minutes • multimodal: 3-6 minutes • multimodal: 4-7 minutes. • performance: continuous class time • product: continuous class time.